 - Deductions, Adjustments, and Additional Income Worksheet

-- Whether they itemize personal deductions instead of claiming the standard deduction
+- If they itemize personal deductions or claim the standard deduction

 - Whether they can claim the child tax credit for a qualifying child (or a dependent who is not a qualifying child)

-- Whether your employee or their spouse has more than one job and what their total income is.
+- Whether the employee or their spouse has more than one job and their total income earned

 For example, let’s say an employee is single, head of household with one child, and taking the standard deduction.
-In this instance, the employee can claim one personal withholding allowance, one for his or her child, and a third if he or she is single with only one job.
+In this instance, the employee can claim one personal withholding allowance, one for his or her child (a dependent), and a third for the head of household status.

-It may be important to point out to your employee’s that the W-4 worksheets and withholding methods don’t account for all possible situations.
+It may be important to point out to your employees that the W-4 worksheets and withholding methods don’t account for all possible situations.
 The IRS Online Withholding Calculator can help employees more accurately determine how much to withhold from their paycheck.
 Employees may want to consider some of the following circumstances when determining how much to withhold: